The Department of Environmental Studies recognizs exceptional academic achievement and noteworthy engagement with the field of animal studies.

 Since research often requires financial support, the Dean’s Undergraduate Research Fund was created in 1996 to assist students in funding their projects.
 A committee of faculty reviews all DURF applications and makes awards which range from $250 to $1,000.
 FAS grants and Conference grants range from $250 to $500.
 Applicants must be current freshmen, sophomores, juniors, or first-term seniors in the College of Arts and Science.
 A DURF grant may be used to support the purchase of necessary equipment, travel to conferences or collections, computer time, or any other reasonable and justified expense (including money to replace necessary income from a summer job).
 DURF grants may be expended during the fall, spring, or summer terms.

-Students who wish to pursue Honors, High Honors, and Highest Honors in Environmental Studies must meet the following criteria, in addition to the standard major requirements:
+Students who wish to pursue Honors and High Honors in Environmental Studies must meet the following criteria, in addition to the standard major requirements:

 - Have a GPA of 3.65 or greater both overall and in all courses that count towards the ES major;